vietai/ViPubmed/README.md

 ```

 ### Released Datasets
-Our released MedNLI and ViPubMed can be found here
+Our released MedNLI and ViPubMed can be found here.

 ## How to Cite
 ```